-This article covers important tax deduction that can save money for people working in jobs such as…
+This article covers important tax deductions that can save money for people working in jobs such as:

 - Aged Care Nurse,